abitravers1989/countMyWords/README.md

-#### Syncronous loading of the file
+#### Synchronous loading of the file

-Despite the fact this may slow down the programme I decided to laod the text file syncronously.
+Despite the fact this may slow down the programme I decided to load the text file synchronously.
 This is because I need the content to be loaded before preforming the other functions on it.
 The whole programme depends on the file being loaded to work.

 I have some experience of using the fs node module from my final project at makers, so this made it easier.